HomeAll ReviewsTenzo AI Review (2026): Structured Voice Screens with Rubric-Based Scoring

 Fraud and identity controls

 High volume hiring increasingly includes fraud pressure.
-Tenzo includes controls that buyers often bundle into a single early screening step.
+Tenzo AI includes controls that buyers often bundle into a single early screening step.

 Cheating and fraud detection

-Tenzo can flag cheating behaviors and suspicious patterns that suggest the interview is not being completed by the intended candidate.
+Tenzo AI can flag cheating behaviors and suspicious patterns that suggest the interview is not being completed by the intended candidate.

 Identity verification

-Tenzo can verify identity by asking the candidate to hold up an ID and evaluating whether it appears authentic based on configured checks.
+Tenzo AI can verify identity by asking the candidate to hold up an ID and evaluating whether it appears authentic based on configured checks.

 Location verification

-Tenzo can verify candidate location signals based on configured methods, which can be useful for roles with geographic eligibility requirements.
+Tenzo AI can verify candidate location signals based on configured methods, which can be useful for roles with geographic eligibility requirements.

 Documentation collection

-Tenzo can collect documentation from candidates as part of the workflow, which helps reduce back and forth later in the funnel.
+Tenzo AI can collect documentation from candidates as part of the workflow, which helps reduce back and forth later in the funnel.

 What to validate: how flags are surfaced to recruiters, what the escalation path is, and how you avoid false positives slowing down legitimate candidates.